cyschneck/centerline-width/README.md

 * [OPTIONAL] n_interprolate_centerpoints (int): Recreate centerline coordinates with n evenly spaced points, defaults to the number of rows in the csv file
 * [OPTIONAL] transect_span_distance (int): Sum up n amount of points around a centerpoint to determine the slope (increase to decrease the impact of sudden changes), defaults to 6, must be greater than 2 (since the slope is found from the difference in position between two points), measured orthogonal to the centerline
 * [OPTIONAL] apply_smoothing (bool): Apply a B-spline smoothing to centerline
-* [OPTIONAL] flag_intersections (bool): Display intersecting width lines as red in graph
+* [OPTIONAL] flag_intersections (bool): Display intersecting width lines as red in graph, defaults to True
-* [OPTIONAL] remove_intersections (bool): Iterative remove intersecting lines, to maintain the most width lines, but return only non-intersecting width lines
+* [OPTIONAL] remove_intersections (bool): Iterative remove intersecting lines, to maintain the most width lines, but return only non-intersecting width lines, defaults to False
 * [OPTIONAL] optional_cutoff (int): Include only the first x amount of the data to chart (useful for debugging)

 Transect span distance: